Historic Maps of Ropley and the surrounding area

 4. An 18th Century Old Map of Hampshire (1724), by the German cartographer Herman Moll

-- 6.1 OS map of Ropley and surrounding area predating 1891
+- 7.1 OS map of Ropley and surrounding area from the 1870s

 Britain’s ordinance survey mapping agency has its roots in military strategy: mapping the Scottish Highlands following rebellion in 1745.
 This along with fears of invasion following the French Revolution caused the government to order its defence ministry of the time – the Board of Ordnance – to begin a survey of Scotland and England’s vulnerable southern coasts.
 Until then, maps had lacked the detail required for moving troops and planning campaigns.
 This initial work paved the way for modern surveying and the strategic importance of accurate maps was understood.
 By 1790’s a national survey for Britain was almost within reach.
 The first Ordnance Survey map was published in 1801.
 England’s most south-easterly county, Kent, was one area most vulnerable to French invasion.
 The name ordinance Survey wasn’t used till 1801 and not printed on a map until the 1810 ‘Ordnance Survey of the Isle of Wight and part of Hampshire’.